Monday-Friday: Doors: 09:00-17:00 | Information Desk: 10:00-16:00

 The library is accessible to members of the University between 09:00 and 17:00 weekdays.
 If the department has given you card access outside of these times, you can use the library beyond these hours and at weekends.
 Engineering undergraduates have access from 08:00 to 19:00 every day.

-To support and protect those working in the library, we ask that everyone wears a face covering and make use of the hand sanitisers and anti-bacterial wipes when using the library spaces.
-We are not running to full capacity and we encourage everyone to allow people to keep distance if they prefer.
+To support and protect those working in the library, you are welcome to wear a face covering and make use of the hand sanitisers and anti-bacterial wipes when using the library spaces.
 Windows will be kept open throughout the day for ventilation reasons.

 Our Information Desk service is now available between 10:00 and 16:00 on weekdays.
 Come and ask our friendly staff about anything to do with the library.

 The Engineering Library is based at the Department of Engineering main site on Trumpington Street.
 Information about visitor access, with accompanying images, can be found on this AccessAble webpage and on the department's own Access and Security webpage.

 One of the doors into the Baker Building is a power-assisted door.
 If you are not a member of the Department, please check in at Reception on the Ground Floor.
 The library is up two flights of stairs, on the first floor of the building.
 There is a lift to the right of the building's entrance.
 The main entrance to the library is on the first floor landing, via a set of manual doors.

 In the Library's Collaborative Space is the Information Desk where, during staffed hours, there are friendly librarians to answer any queries and provide further support.
 In this space, you'll also find a computer for browsing iDiscover and a self-circulation machine for borrowing and returning items.
 These facilities are at a table that is higher than a standard seated desk - ask a member of staff if you require assistance.
 Additionally, you'll find group study areas and some of the book collection.